About heart attack

 Warning signs of heart attack

-The warning signs of a heart attack include pain, pressure, heaviness or tightness in one or more of your:
+When having a heart attack, you may experience pain, pressure, heaviness or tightness in one or more parts of your upper body, including your:

 - feel nauseous